The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 **“Blood for the Blood Lily!”**\
 Upon casting 3 spells that consume your Lily gauge, the Blood Lily will bloom, allowing the use of Afflatus Misery which deals **massive** damage to all enemies in the area around the target.

 However, despite the absolutely *bonkers* potency on the damage, it may not always be worth it to waste your Lily spells to get to this spell faster (at least for single target).
 Acquiring a Blood Lily takes four GCDs from zero (not accounting for the 90 seconds required for 3 Lilies to bloom in the first place) and Glare deals damage with 300 potency, which when casted three times, equals the potency of Afflatus Misery.
+Lilies can also be used in downtime between dungeon pulls, which allows you to cast more Holies during the pull while still allowing you to use Misery.

 **\[Lvl 76] Afflatus Rapture**

 ![](https://lh4.googleusercontent.com/fDQ7qHQN81mQMuTGZWl6YKRN-qxzfrBGFQbbm7nlhyqtLWbbBFUvk9FICNEx6rMasCCtTHgE4niw71svnQFVOaYYt6wfQjuLg4YyVT9BpqW-N2DKkXGYbQ9zDvuDtX3dpjtXa4Ec)

-Afflatus Rapture is essentially an AoE version of Afflatus Solace, healing for the same amount as Medica but as an instant cast.
+Afflatus Rapture is essentially an AoE version of Afflatus Solace, healing for the same amount as Medica but as an instant cast and larger radius.
 It also nourishes your Blood Lily.

 **\[Lvl 78] Enhanced Asylum**

 ![](https://lh6.googleusercontent.com/8nEQkjN3xBIRAYPACbpdpuwlEDjJMJzNjkxyPXyNq26JFv9tBNPX1tmku5QoAbplHdNwO-m8yK86eQIJBGyxUEIb5a4Wp8ehJxs2r4JELDXGh8eGLVoH0GIK-HZrjvIG_7ZKQgUU)

-At this level, Asylum gets buffed to increase healing by 10% when players are standing within it, allowing for easier healing when Asylum is up.
+At this level, Asylum gets buffed to increase all healing received by 10% (including it's own regen) when players are standing within it, allowing for easier healing when Asylum is up.

 **\[Lvl 80] Temperance**